-If the thought of link building fills you with dread, you’ll be glad to know there’s a Google Chrome extension available.
+If the thought of link building fills you with dread, you’ll be glad to know there’s a Google Chrome extension available that can help.

-The Majestic backlink analyzer has a ton of free features like link counts to view who’s linking to a webpage, and data on subdomains.
+The Majestic Backlink Analyzer has a ton of free features like link counts (so you can see who’s linking to a particular page) and data on subdomains.

 - Trust Flow (aims to create a ranking signal to promote quality content)